samjaninf/OFN-User-Guide---Master/basic-features/orders/refund-payments.md

 An alternative to issuing a refund might be to manually deduct the customer's credit from their next order.

 {% hint style="info" %}
 Currently, as Shop or Hub manager, you would need to manually adjust the customers balance to take account of their credit.
 In the future we would like to automate this process.
-Please [contact us](https://www.openfoodnetwork.org/find-your-local-open-food-network/) if it is something which would be useful for your enterprise.
+Please [contact us](https://www.harvesttoorder.com/find-your-local-open-food-network/) if it is something which would be useful for your enterprise.
 {% endhint %}

 ## How to bill a customer for additional funds

 For example, a customer might ask to you add an additional item to an order they have already paid for, or, you might find after receipt of meat \([or other complete items priced by weight](../products-1/pricing-irregular-items-kg.md)\) that the total invoice is increased slightly.
 Any additional funds paid must be recorded manually.
-The customer will not be able to pay the excess by Stripe or PayPal through the OFN platform.
+The customer will not be able to pay the excess by Stripe or PayPal through the Harvest To Order platform.

 {% hint style="info" %}
 If a customer wishes to add an item they forgot originally to their basket but pays by Stripe or PayPal then it might be simpler to ask them to create another order, rather than editing their existing order.